-7. GENERAL ADVICE ON WRITTEN WORK
+8. GENERAL ADVICE ON WRITTEN WORK

 - Essays should require the presentation of an argument, not merely description or setting out the present state of knowledge. - Your supervisor/module co-ordinator will provide some bibliographic references on your chosen topic, and comment on a first draft of the essay, indicating further reading if necessary.
 The staff member should not approve the final version. - Non-native English speakers will be helped with written English by their supervisors/module coordinators.
 They may also have the English checked (but not re-written) by a fellow student.
 Any such help should be acknowledged at the end of the essay. - Students are encouraged, where appropriate, to make use of tables and figures in their essays as these are an efficient way of conveying information, as well as providing good practice for future academic work.
 Tables and figures should be numbered and referred to in the text.
-When taken from published works, they should be cited as one would for direct quotations. - You should also refer to the following general advice on preparing written work: - Annexe B Formatting and presentation of written work - University links to Study Skills and training
+When taken from published works, they should be cited as one would for direct quotations. - You should also refer to the following general advice on preparing written work: - o Annexe B Formatting and presentation of written work - University links to Study Skills and training.

-8. FEEDBACK AND INTERIM RESULTS
+9. FEEDBACK AND INTERIM RESULTS

 All MSc Archaeological Science students will receive interim marks for work submitted or assessed in Trinity Term and written feedback on their extended essays.
-This will be released within a few weeks of the Board of Examiners meeting.
-You should also expect to receive feedback on your dissertation within a few weeks of the final Board of Examiners meeting.
+Students submitting a subject in lieu of core modules will also receive feedback on those paired essays.
+Feedback will be released within a few weeks of the Board of Examiners meeting.
 Dates for these meetings, once confirmed, will be listed on Canvas and on eVision.